aLLexsaken/Portfolio/README.md

 # Portfolio
-My first Portfolio as beginner!!
+My first Portfolio as a beginner!!